 As we entered the Valley of Mo’ara, Pandora, the only word we could utter in that first moment was, “Wow!”
 The greenery, the structures, the trees and the magnificent colors all blend together for a breath-taking experience.
 Pictures cannot do this area justice and is a must-see in person for the full effect of the area.

 Pandora-The World of Avatar is not currently listed on the Animal Kingdom Park Map as they are not officially open.
-You will receive Preview map upon entry this amazing new land.
+You will receive a Preview map upon entry to this amazing new land.

 We headed straight for the Na’vi River Journey.
 The entrance has a FastPass+ entrance, as well as a Stand-by entrance.
 There were no FastPasses this day.
 The Stand-by queue is simply magnificent with greenery, waterfalls, and a covered area with lovely lighting.
 We were particularly fascinated with the hydration station we came across along the queue area.